NeluniM/calculator/README.md

    ```
 6. **Open a Pull Request**: Submit your changes to the original repository for review.

 ---

-## License
+## License 📜

-This project is distributed under the **MIT License**, allowing free use, modification, and redistribution.
+This project is licensed under the **MIT License**, allowing free use, modification, and redistribution.

 ---